 Just make certain that the set of values you ultimately define actually mean something.
 Try to avoid using drab, common language that might as well have come from a generic motivation poster hanging on a wall.
 Also, your values should be alive and vibrant, bolstered by management’s ability to walk the talk.

-As I said when discussing the hiring funnel, your core values won’t help you find the right person unless you integrate them into your interview process.
+As I said when discussing the sales hiring funnel, your core values won’t help you find the right person unless you integrate them into your interview process.

 But how are you supposed to infuse your core values into an interview?
 It’s not like you can come right out and ask a candidate if they are “committed to excellence.”
 After all, who would say “no” to that question?
 Thankfully, there’s a more reliable way to assess a candidate for your core values during an interview.